The Peano software - parallel, automaton-based, dynamically adaptive grid traversals: Tree decomposition

 \subsection{Parallel programming interface}

-Peano's non-overlapping strategy with its logic tree topology is mirrored by the set of additional events (Table \ref{table:mpi-events}).
-Picking up the MPI concept of Single-Program-Multiple-Data (SPMD), parallel Peano applications are strict extensions of the serial variants, i.e.~no behaviour of serial behaviour events is altered: The runner with its main control loops is ran only on rank 0, and any choice of a particular adapter is automatically broadcasted to all involved ranks.
-Upon an \texttt{iterate}, the global master's traversal automaton starts to run through its tree and successively and recursively triggers traversals on all other ranks' spacetrees.
-Per rank, an instance of the same event set is ran.
-Dynamic load balancing integrates seamlessly into this scheme and is hidden from the events, as a distinct set of event-like plugin points does exist.
-Due to them, we may realise various load decomposition schemes as we can basically control which subtrees shall be deployed to (which) new ranks or which master-worker decompositions shall be removed due to a tree merger.
-As out-of-the-box solution, Peano offers a critical path decomposition upon the whole spacetree that merges subtrees if the merger is not expected to penalise the overall runtime.
-It acts as proof-of-concept that the connection to sophisticated graph-based load balancing schemes or diffusion schemes is possible.
+Peano's non-overlapping strategy with its logic tree topology is mirrored by additional events (Table \ref{table:mpi-events}).
+MPI Peano applications are strict extensions of a serial code base.
+No behavior of serial events is altered.
+The main control loop is \newB{run} only on rank 0 (global master), and any choice of a particular \newB{event set} to be ran is automatically \newB{broadcast} to all working ranks.
+Upon an \texttt{iterate}, the global master's traversal automaton starts to run through its tree and recursively triggers traversals on all other ranks' spacetrees.
+Per rank the same event set is invoked.

-While we apply a non-overlapping domain decomposition on the cells, vertices along the domain boundaries are replicated among all ranks.
-If not explicitly switched off, Peano exchanges these vertices after each local traversal.
-The replicates from adjacent ranks then are available on a particular rank prior to the subsequent traversal.
-Events provide mechanisms to plug into this exchange mechanism.
-While the SFCs again proof to be advantageous for this boundary data exchange---no reordering along the boundaries is required \cite{Bungartz:06:Parallel} and we can buffer multiple vertices as stream chunks; furthermore, RLE-type compression can be applied if data among boundaries remains invariant \cite{Schreiber:13:sfc-based}---we found that three particular features help to tune most algorithms: